 Zur deutschen Version.

-I had started to use EMACS occasionally with version 20.7.
-Since 2016-11 I am using EMACS 25.1 and have been using it regularely.
+I had started to use Emacs occasionally with version 20.7.
+Since 2016-11 I regularely used Emacs 25.1 and I am now on version 27.2 .
 This folder contains documents where I share information about

 "frames" by default (for example when it opens a *help*